-The training is open to both Meridian and non-Meridian students.
-No art training is required, just an open mind and the desire to explore the magic of the expressive arts.
+No art experience is required, just an open mind and the desire to explore the magic of the expressive arts!

-To learn more, please visit our certificate program details page or e-mail Dr. Sue Ann Herron, our Executive Director.
-She will be happy to arrange a phone or Skype session with you to discuss whether the program is right for you and to answer any questions you may have.
+To learn more, please visit our certificate program details page or email Dr. Sue Ann Herron, our Executive Director.
+She will be happy to arrange a phone, Zoom, or Skype session to discuss whether the program is right for you and to answer any questions you may have.

 Natalie Rogers, Ph.D., REAT